Painting on Location

 Jacaranda and horse

 11:45, The drawing was made with ult. blue and Venetian red.
-This makes a warm, neutral or cool color.
+This makes a warm, neutral dark or cool color.
 The media is wax and mastic.
 It is so easy to paint with this media.
 Because of the fast set, layering colors, blending and scratching is painless.

 3:45, the second photo.